 3. WOC Nurses have inspired ostomates to become nurses.

 Heather Brigstock was 22-years-old when she had permanent ileostomy surgery due to Crohn’s disease.
-She credits her own ostomy nurses for inspiring her passion in life.
+She credits her own ostomy nurses for inspiring her passion for life.

 “If I didn’t have the care of amazing ostomy nurses, I would never have had my children and I would never have had the confidence to go to school.
 In August, 2015 I graduated with a Master of Science in Nursing from the University of San Francisco.
 Immediately after graduation, I started in a WOC Nursing Education Program.
 My area of focus has been the long-term support of ostomy patients.” — Heather Brigstock

-4. They supported removal of CDC’s "Tips From Former Smokers" ad.
+4. They supported the removal of CDC’s "Tips From Former Smokers" ad.

-5. Many WOC Nurses start their own local ostomy support groups.
+5. Many WOC Nurses start local ostomy support groups.

 6. Have you seen their ostomy awareness promotional video?

 The WOCN Society released a video in September 2015 to generate awareness of ostomates and the critical role WOC nurses play in their care.
 Watch the video on YouTube and be sure to share it!